mvodanovic/WebTTY/README.md

 The idea is to create a fully functional PuTTY-like web application which could be installed & run on any web server.
 I don't know yet if I'll run into a dead end, hoping it won't come to that.
 And if it does, at least it will have been a fun project which taught me something new.
 As I have most experience with PHP, coding other parts of this project will be quite an undertaking. :)

 I found some similar attempts to implement something like this, but none of them are good enough.
-I want this app to be fully functional like any other terminal emulator, meaning i can run applications like `vim` or `htop` in it with no problems.
+I want this app to be fully functional like any other terminal emulator, meaning I can run applications like `vim` or `htop` in it with no problems.
 The goal is to be compatible with modern `xterm-256color` terminal emulator implementations.

 I've divided up the work in these approximate phases:
   1. Implement a SSH daemon (using [libssh](http://www.libssh.org/ "libssh")) [C/C++]